Living with a mental health disorder is hard. Going outside, socializing, and enjoying the beautiful sunny days isn’t always easy.

 Are you thinking of getting an emotional support animal in Surrey?
 If so, you need to know the ESA laws in British Columbia like the back of your hand.
 The Human Rights Code (chapter 210) will be your best friend.

 The Human Rights Code doesn’t say your employer has to welcome your ESA in the workplace.
 But it also doesn’t say that managers can’t!

 We suggest talking to your supervisor in person.
 Explain to them how important your ESA’s presence is for your mental health and productivity.
 If you show them your ESA letter, there’s a good chance they’ll make an exception for you.

 British Columbia law isn’t clear about having an emotional support animal in Surrey in rented housing.
-It doesn’t say they can live there, so it is up to your landlord.
+It’s really up to your landlord.

 Have a heart-to-heart with your housing provider about your ESA living with you.
-Show them that they’re not a pet, rather a crucial part of your mental health therapy journey.
+Show them that they’re not a mere pet, but rather an important part of your clinical treatment plan.